How to Scale: 7 Proven Tips to Scale Your Small Business

 What would this article be without the mention of marketing and branding?
 After all, we are a design-driven marketing firm that specializes in helping B2B companies grow…

-Well, for starters, let’s break down how we assess brand and marketing opportunities for small businesses and B2B companies.
+For starters, let’s break down how we assess brand and marketing opportunities for small businesses and B2B companies.
 The most important information we seek always has to do with the following:

 • Who are your customers?